Dual citizenship UK: clear rules, two passports explained

 We will also cover tax, children, timelines, and a smarter way to pass the Life in the UK Test on your first try.

-What dual citizenship UK really means in 2025
+What the dual citizenship really means in 2026

 UK law recognises dual and even multiple nationality.
 The main watch‑out is that your other country’s laws may be stricter.
 Throughout this guide, we will flag common pitfalls and give practical, border‑tested tips.